dsuruagy/LiLSpring/spring-boot-microservice/README.md

 ### 2.1 Users and roles

 With the addition of UserRepository class, with REST API exposed, we could see the users that are inside the database by accessing http://localhost:8080/users .

+By adding spring-boot-stater-security dependency, we're automatically directed to a login screen, because spring-security assumes that all the API must be protected and the users will have sessions, et al.